Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/09-porting-serial-to-mpi.md

 ### The Iterative Function - poisson_step()

 The `poisson_step()` progresses the simulation by a single step.
-After it accepts its arguments, for each section in the stick it calculates a new value based on the temperatures of its neighbours:
+After it accepts its arguments, for each slice in the stick it calculates a new value based on the temperatures of its neighbours:

 ~~~
   for (int i = 1; i <= points; i++) {